leandrocp/mdex/guides/streaming.md

 indexes visible while the page scrolls.
 The compact monospace activity uses `+id` for inserts and `~id` for replacements.

-## Client tests

-The API has local test branches in three clients:

-- Loopyard reads each backend Stream once, sends text chunks through MDEx, and shares keyed documents with its LiveViews.
-- phoenix_streamdown removes its Markdown repair and block split code.
-MDEx parses the source; phoenix_streamdown keeps components, styles, and optional animation.
-- Ash AI sends its lazy tool-loop output through MDEx, then sends keyed documents through PubSub to LiveView or LiveComponent code.

-In each client, MDEx owns Markdown parsing, partial syntax, keyed ids, and EOF.
-The client owns transport, cancellation, pacing, and response ids.

 ## Push-only sources

 If a source only sends process messages, adapt it at the process boundary with